hubiquitus-old/hubiquitus/docs/actors/hGateway.md

     }
 }
 ```
-> A gateway always need a socket_in adapter
+> A gateway always needs a socket_in adapter

 * Complete topology :